Azure/caf-terraform-landingzones/landingzones/landingzone_hub_mesh/readme.md

 This landing zone demo is a quick hub and spoke setup in order to setup a hub-spoke architecture for you to use in demo/POC.

-**WARNING!
-This is demo-quality and code should have major refactoring at Terraform 0.13 using iterative structure to make it more reusable.**

 For more reference on the Hub and Spoke topology using Azure Virtual WAN, please refer to the [Architecture Center](https://docs.microsoft.com/en-us/azure/virtual-wan)

 ## Capabilities